 Credit card debt is never fun, and developing a plan to get yourself out of the debt can be exhausting.
 Credit cards commonly charge interest rates of 20% or more, and if you miss a few payments the default rate can be even worse.
-Fortunately, if your credit is still decent, there is a way to make payments on your credit card without paying any interest.
-That’s through a solid 0% balance transfer offer provided by a new credit card.
+Fortunately, if your credit is still decent, there is a way to make payments on your credit card with paying low interest or without any interest.
+That’s through a solid low or zero percent balance transfer offer.

-0% APR balance transfer offers are commonly provided by credit card issuers to attract new customers.
-Credit card issuers rightfully assume that if they can attract you to their product by offering to house your debt for 0% interest, you’re likely to generate new debt after you’ve paid off the old debt.
-The trick in taking advantage of a balance transfer offer is to pay off the entire debt during the 0% introductory offer, then pledging never again to get deep into credit card debt.
+Low and zero percent APR balance transfer offers are commonly provided by credit card issuers to attract new customers.
+Credit card issuers rightfully assume that if they can attract you to their product by offering to house your debt for low or zero percent interest, you’re likely to generate new debt after you’ve paid off the old debt.
+The trick in taking advantage of a balance transfer offer is to pay off the entire debt during the low or zero percent introductory offer, then pledging never again to get deep into credit card debt.
 It’s easier said than done for many.

-Many top credit cards offers now have balance transfer fees, but even with a fee, you could save thousands of dollars of interest charges by taking advantage of 0% APR balance transfer offers.
-Below you will find the best credit cards available for balance transfers as of June 2013.
+Many top credit cards offers now have balance transfer fees, but even with a fee, you could save thousands of dollars of interest charges by taking advantage of low or zero percent APR balance transfer offers.
+Below you will find excellent choices for credit cards available for balance transfers as of December 2013.
 If you have a favorite balance transfer offer not included on this list, let me know and I’ll add it.

 You’ll avoid the 3% surcharge when making a balance transfer within 60 days of account opening, so if you can pay off your credit card balance in the fifteen month time-frame, the total cost of fees and interest is zero.
 The Slate from Chase also has the benefit of being annual-fee free, so depending on your needs, this card could represent the highest amount of savings.